Afghan mujahideen: Soviet withdrawal and civil war

-The Mujahideen's divisions and factionalism hindered their war effort, and skirmishes between rival groups became common.
+The Mujahidin's divisions and factionalism hindered their war effort, and skirmishes between rival groups became common.
 Massoud was one of the most active elements in this time.
 In both 1990 and 1991 he staged spring offensives, capturing several cities and steadily expanding the territory under his influence.
 The government meanwhile came to rely heavily on tribal militias to stay in power, primarily the Jowzjani militia of Abdul Rashid Dostum.
-After 1989, these were the only forces capable of offensives against the Mujahideen.
+After 1989, these were the only forces capable of offensives against the Mujahidin.

 By the summer of 1990, the Afghan government forces were on the defensive again, and by the beginning of 1991 the government controlled only 10 percent of Afghanistan.
-In March 1991, Mujahideen forces captured the city of Khost ending an eleven-year siege.
+In March 1991, Mujahidin forces captured the city of Khost ending an eleven-year siege.
 After the failed coup d'état attempt by hardliners in the Soviet Union in August 1991, Soviet support to Najibullah's government dried up.
 This effectively doomed it, as the Afghan Air Force could no longer fly due to fuel shortages.
 Consequently, the Army's desertion rate skyrocketed.
 In March 1992, Dostum's militiamen defected to Massoud after negotiations, and Najibullah's regime fell shortly afterwards.

-In 1991, some factions of the Mujahideen were deployed in Kuwait to fight Iraq.
+In 1991, some factions of the Mujahidin were deployed in Kuwait to fight Iraq.
 After Hekmatyar and Sayyaf publicly denounced the U.S. and the Saudi royal family for their role in the Gulf War, U.S. and Saudi officials indicated that they would stop funding both commanders, but this did not happen.
 However, the CIA and Saudi intelligence pressured the ISI to send captured Iraqi tanks to Haqqani instead of Hekmatyar.
-In 1993, it was reported that some Mujahideen were deployed in the Caucusus to fight the forces of Armenia in the First Nagorno-Karabakh War.
-Afghan mujahideen fighters have also been reportedly involved in the civil war in Tajikistan during 1992–1993.
+In 1993, it was reported that some Mujahidin were deployed in the Caucasus to fight the forces of Armenia in the First Nagorno-Karabakh War.
+Afghan mujahidin fighters have also been reportedly involved in the civil war in Tajikistan during 1992–1993.

-After the War
+Following Soviet withdrawal

-After Najibullah's government collapsed, the Mujahideen factions (apart from Hezb-i Islami Gulbuddin) signed a power sharing agreement (the Peshawar Accord) and captured Kabul on April 28, 1992, celebrating their "Victory Day".
-However, the divisions between the various factions were still there and it was a catalyst that led to another civil war between the new government and Mujahideen factions that rebelled against it.
-This meant that after 1992, various Mujahideen factions including the Shi'ite Hezb-i Wahdat continued to exist as militias rather than merely political parties, with many fighters being loyal to specific leaders.
+After Najibullah's government collapsed, the Mujahidin factions (apart from Hezb-i Islami Gulbuddin) signed a power sharing agreement called the Peshawar Accord and captured Kabul on April 28, 1992, celebrating their "Victory Day".
+However, the divisions between the various factions were still there and it was a catalyst that led to another civil war between the new government and Mujahidin factions that rebelled against it.
+This meant that after 1992, various Mujahidin factions including the Shi'ite Hezb-i Wahdat continued to exist as militias rather than merely political parties, with many fighters being loyal to specific leaders.